 Expressive Arts Therapy program:

-Expressive Arts Therapy uses intermodal, approach to counseling by integrating all the artistic expressions such as music, theater, poetry, dance, writing, drawing or other artistic form that uses the individual’s innate creativity.
-Art is used as therapeutic tool to help initiate change or self-reflection.
+Expressive Arts Therapy uses an intermodal, approach to counseling by integrating all the artistic expressions such as music, theater, poetry, dance, writing, drawing or other artistic form that uses the individual’s innate creativity.
+Art is used as a therapeutic tool to help initiate change or self-reflection.

 Food Justice & Food Security program:

-The FSFJ program’s primary objective is supporting residents towards accessing their right to nutritious, culturally competent foods, resource development and the knowledge transfer and exchange (KTE) that comes with the community development.
+The FJFS program’s primary objective is supporting residents towards accessing their right to nutritious, culturally competent foods, resource development and the knowledge transfer and exchange (KTE) that comes with the community development.
 This is a protective factor for food insecurity for residents when they leave the shelter.
-FSFJ also creates cultural safety for Indigenous women and women of colour for whom a lack of culturally competent foods is a form of structural violence.
+FJFS also creates cultural safety for Indigenous women and women of colour for whom a lack of culturally competent foods is a form of structural violence.